aomahony/thegamecollaboratory/OurDocs/Readme.md

 I'd like all work to be done on our own remote branches.

-To make a remote branch, simply type "git checkout $BRANCH_NAME" where $BRANCH_NAME is the name of the branch
+To make a remote branch, simply type "git checkout -b $BRANCH_NAME" where $BRANCH_NAME is the name of the branch

 I'd like the branches to be named after the developer, so if your name is "Julius Caesar", then the branch name is: "jcaesar_dev"